-(a) An employer is required to conduct the following types of drug tests:

-- 1. Job applicant drug testing.-An employer must require job applicants to submit to a drug test and may use a refusal to submit to a drug test or a positive confirmed drug test as a basis for refusing to hire a job applicant. - 2.
+- (a) An employer is required to conduct the following types of drug tests: - 1.
+Job applicant drug testing.-An employer must require job applicants to submit to a drug test and may use a refusal to submit to a drug test or a positive confirmed drug test as a basis for refusing to hire a job applicant. - 2.
 Reasonable-suspicion drug testing.-An employer must require an employee to submit to reasonable-suspicion drug testing. - 3.
 Routine fitness-for-duty drug testing.-An employer must require an employee to submit to a drug test if the test is conducted as part of a routinely scheduled employee fitness-for-duty medical examination that is part of the employer's established policy or that is scheduled routinely for all members of an employment classification or group. - 4.
 Followup drug testing.-If the employee in the course of employment enters an employee assistance program for drug-related problems, or a drug rehabilitation program, the employer must require the employee to submit to a drug test as a followup to such program, unless the employee voluntarily entered the program.
 In those cases, the employer has the option to not require followup testing.
-If followup testing is required, it must be conducted at least six times in the first year, and the period for followup testing may be extended for up to 5 years once a year for a 2-year period after completion of the program.
+If followup testing is required, it must be conducted at least six times in the first year, and may be conducted twice for one additional year once a year for a 2-year period after completion of the program.
 Advance notice of a followup testing date must not be given to the employee to be tested.